akuma/evermark/README.md

 ### Unpublish Notes

-Delete the Evernote note which corresponding the markdown note, but the markdown note will not be deleted.
+Delete the Evernote note which corresponding the markdown note, but the markdown note file will not be deleted.

 ```bash
 evermark unpublish <file_or_directory>